alainahohnarth/NYC-Evictions/README.md

 ### Project Overview

 For my first data analysis project, I analyzed evictions in NYC from 2017 to 2023 using NYC's Open Data Evictions dataset.
 In my analysis, I wanted to identify residential evictions trends before, during, and after COVID-19, identify which borough(s) and zip codes have the highest number of residential evictions, which months see the highest numbers of evictions, and gain an overall better understanding of residential evictions in NYC.
-My overall goal with the project was to practice basic SQL queries on a real dataset and create my first dashboard in Tableau.
+My overall goal with the project was to practice basic SQL queries on a government dataset and create my first dashboard in Tableau.

 ### Data Sources

 The primary dataset used for this analysis is the Evictions_20240102.csv file, a download of NYC Open Data’s Evictions complete dataset on January 2, 2024.
-The dataset contains basic data about executed evictions within the five boroughs reported by New York City Marshals, for the year 2017 - 2023.
+The dataset contains basic data about executed evictions within the five boroughs reported by New York City Marshals, for the years 2017 - 2023.
 The data fields include but are not limited to Court Index Number, Docket Number, Eviction Address, Executed Date, Residential or Commercial (property type), Borough, and Zip Code.

 ### Tools